RedCubeDev-ByteSpace/VeeBee/Language-Spec.md

 When no suffix is specified:
 - all floating point numbers are assumed to be doubles.
 - Integers are assumed to be 16-bit (Integer) if in range, otherwise they will be 32-bit (Long).
-- Hex and octal literals will be assumed to be 32-bit (Long)
+- Hex, octal and binary literals will be assumed to be 32-bit (Long)

 # Variables